SaswatPadhi/LoopInvGen/README.md

 1. Build our docker image: `docker build -t loopinvgen github.com/SaswatPadhi/LoopInvGen`.
 2. Run a container over the image: `docker run -it loopinvgen`.
 This would give you a `bash` shell within LoopInvGen directory.

-You may also limit the container's memory and/or CPU usage limits:
+You may also limit the container's memory and/or CPU usage:
 ```bash
 # Create a LoopInvGen container with 4GB memory, no swap and 1 CPU
 $ docker run -it --memory=4g --memory-swap=4g --cpus=1 loopinvgen